-- 1. If a student is absent from class the day a test is given, one of the following is applicable: - a.
-If the test is made up within eight business days excluding Friday, it will be considered as a first test opportunity and the earned grade will be recorded. - b.
-If the test is not made up within eight business days excluding Friday, the test will be treated as a failed test and a zero will be recorded. - 2.
-If a student is absent from class the day a quiz is given, one of the following is applicable: - a.
-A student may choose not to make up a missed quiz,. - b.
-A student may choose to make up the quiz.
-The student must contact the instructor in order to arrange a time and date to make up the quiz within eight business days excluding Friday. - 3.
-If a student is absent from class the day an assignment is due, the student is responsible for contacting the instructor at the first available meeting to determine the schedule for making up missed assignments.
+- 1. Students will receive a grade of zero for graded assignments not submitted by the due date. - 2.
+If a student is absent from class the day a test is given, one of the following is applicable: - a.
+If the test is made up within five business days, it will be considered as a first test opportunity and the earned grade will be recorded. - b.
+If the test is not made up within five business days, the test will be treated as a failed test and a zero will be recorded.